techascent/tech.ml/README.md

 ### Preparing The Dataset

-We need to have all numbers in our dataset.
+We need to have all numeric columns in our dataset.
 The species column is a categorical column and we will need to convert it to a numeric column while remembering what mapping we used.
 We introduce the column filters namespace that performs various filtering operations on the columns themselves returning new datasets: